-A 50 basis points increase or decrease in the interest rates had been determined for sensitivity analysis based on the exposure to interest rates for financial assets at FVTPL and loans and receivables at the end of each reporting period.
+A 50 basis points increase or decrease in the interest rates had been determined for sensitivity analysis based on the exposure to interest rates for financial assets at FVTPL and financial assets at amortized cost at the end of each reporting period.
 The same is used for reporting interest rate risk internally to key management personnel and represents Management's assessment of the reasonable effect of the maximum possible movement in interest rates.

-The following table details the increase or decrease in net profit after tax if interest rates had been 50 basis points higher or lower and all other variables are held constant for the years ended 2021, 2020, and 2019:
+The following table details the increase or decrease in net income after tax if interest rates had been 50 basis points higher or lower and all other variables are held constant, the Company's profit or loss for the years ended 2021, 2020 and 2019: